North Idaho Rails to Trails E Bike Tour

 Recommended Accessories

-- Helmet (helmets are included with bike rental, but many people prefer their personal helmet)
+- Helmet (helmets are included with bike rental, but many people prefer their own helmet)

 Optional Accessories

-- Personal handlebar or seat bag (Will be provided if you don’t have one)
+- Personal seat bag (will be provided if you don’t have one)

 - Chamois cream or butter